khyron-realm/khyron-realm-website/docs/disclaimer.md

 # ⚠️ Disclaimer

-Investing involves significant level of risk.
-It's critical to conduct your own research.
+Investing involves a significant level of risk.
+It's critical to conduct your research.

 ---